 - Enhanced transparency in Title IX cases overseen by the Office of Student Conduct and clarified the rights and responsibilities of parties involved in such cases;

-- Proposed recommended language for all faculty to consider using in their course syllabi, beginning 2019, informing students of faculty's obligation to report sexual misconduct to the University's Title IX Coordinator, and letting students know where and how to get help or contact confidential resources if they experience sexual misconduct; and
+- Proposal of recommended language for all faculty to consider using in their course syllabi, beginning 2019, informing students of faculty's obligation to report sexual misconduct to the University's Title IX Coordinator, and letting students know where and how to get help or contact confidential resources if they experience sexual misconduct; and

 - Oversight of focus groups and recommendations from campus constituents to address gaps in education and resources for marginalized communities.